 Every evening, lights are shown from Canada, illuminating all three falls in Niagara Falls.
 You can see the colorful rainbow that the waterfalls become from either side, but Canada makes for better photos.
 The city of Niagara Falls in Canada has many more restaurants and additional attractions open throughout the winter to enjoy.

-Winter Weather in Niagara Falls
+What is the Winter Weather in Niagara Falls

 Throughout winter the weather in Niagara Falls hovers around freezing.
 However, temperatures can easily swing higher or lower, so make sure to bring plenty of layers to keep warm.
 You can encounter rain or snow and a good chance the mist from the waterfalls will reach you on the Canadian side.